 If you're using Windows, open the search bar by pressing Ctrl + F

-Enter the StackPath CDN URL in the search bar.
+Enter the StackPath Edge Address in the search bar.

-Depending on the amount of static assets on the page, the browser should highlight many different areas in the page's source code.
+Depending on the number of static assets on the page, the browser should highlight many different areas in the page's source code.

 View the highlighted portions of the page's source code.
-Make sure your CDN URL precedes the name of the static files you want delivered by StackPath CDN.
+Make sure your Edge Address precedes the name of the static files you want to be delivered by StackPath CDN.

-If you see your regular domain in front of static files you want delivered by the StackPath CDN, the integration is not successful.
-If this is the case, please review the tutorial you used to integrate StackPath CDN or contact StackPath support, we're available 24/7.
+If you see your regular domain in front of static files you want to be delivered by the StackPath CDN while attempting to integrate via a plugin, the integration is not successful.
+If this is the case, please review the tutorial you used to integrate StackPath CDN or contact StackPath support.